Business Intelligence is all about Business Analytics

 Some of the vendors are trying to convince us that business intelligence is dead and analytics is the new way to go.
 We see that mainly as marketing.
 In our view if you do business intelligence, you do analytics too.
 In the analytics area you can find most of the time the biggest added value, but without reporting, KPIs and dashboarding you won’t be able to run your company.

-Above graph tells us that the market is almost blue coloured (business intelligence).
+Above graph tells us that the market is almost blue colored (business intelligence).
 The question we would like to raise here: why do IBM and SAS bet so largely on analytics and for how long will they maintain this course.
 In our opinion they lose at least some market share in ‘traditional’ business intelligence and reporting because of their almost compulsive focus on analytics.
-Read more in our vendor neutral Business Intelligence Tools Survey 2014.
+Read more in our vendor neutral Business Intelligence Tools Survey 2015.

 Such a shift in terminology is quite common in the software branch.
 Earlier Business Intelligence software is called performance management, business performance management, corporate performance management and so on.
 But it is often the same software they try to sell.
 In our vision Business Analytics should be part of your Business Intelligence strategy, not an unimportant part.
 Read more in our article ‘BI is still just called BI’.